Intention (criminal law): The test of intent

 On a purely subjective basis, A intended to render B's house uninhabitable, so a reasonably substantial fire was required.
 The reasonable person would have foreseen a probability that people would be exposed to the risk of injury.
 Anyone in the house, neighbours, people passing by, and members of the fire service would all be in danger.
 The court therefore assesses the degree of probability that B or any other person might be in the house at that time of the night.
 The more certain the reasonable person would have been, the more justifiable it is to impute sufficient desire to convert what would otherwise only have been recklessness into intent to constitute the offence of murder.
 But if the degree of probability is lower, the court finds only recklessness proved.
 Some states once had a rule of felony murder: a death that occurred during commission of a felony automatically imputed sufficient mens rea for murder.
 This rule has been mostly abolished, and direct evidence of the required mental components is now required.
 Thus, the courts of most states use a hybrid test of intent, combining both subjective and objective elements, for each offence changed.

 For intention in English law, section 8 of the Criminal Justice Act 1967 provides the frame in which the mens rea is assessed.
 It states:

-Under s8(b) therefore, the jury is allowed a wide latitude in applying a hybrid test to impute intent or foresight (for the purposes of recklessness) on the basis of all the evidence.
+Under s.
+8(b) therefore, the jury is allowed a wide latitude in applying a hybrid test to impute intent or foresight (for the purposes of recklessness) on the basis of all the evidence.

 The United States Supreme Court held in Elonis v.
 United States that negligence is not sufficient to show intent, but did not rule on the question of recklessness.